‘Arm Climb’ Stratagem

 “You said you didn’t need to see,” Bombi reminded.
 She looked up and saw the soles of cloudfeet hopping back and forth between the walls, molding their cloudy crops into costume hats for their little stage show.
 “Talk about that.”

 “There is some fodder there,” he conceded.
-Bombi changed her direction slightly, aiming towards him a touch better.
-“If you’ve spent enough time as a speed runner you just have some things memorized.
-There are things you can do by sound cues alone.
+Bombi changed her direction slightly, aiming toward him a touch better.
+“If you’ve spent enough time as a speed runner you just have some things memorized, and can do them by sound cues alone.
 For example, there’s a cave system on the southern edge of Cain that is completely black, but that holds a few excellent route skips.
 If you go there without light you can stay on safe paths by correctly identifying each drip from the ceiling.”